clearlinux/clear-linux-documentation/source/guides/stacks/dlrs-inference.rst

    :width:     800

-The solution covered here uses the following software components:
+The solution covered here requires the following software components:

 * `Deep Learning Reference Stack`_ which is a |CL-ATTR| based Docker\* container providing deep learning frameworks and is optimized for Intel Xeon Scalable platforms.
 * `Kubeflow`_ is the machine learning toolkit for Kubernetes that helps with deployment of Seldon Core and Istio components.